Sunday, March 3, 2013

 Sometimes people challenge me about the pay, sleep issues, what this work does to my schedule.
 I find myself prepared to fight to keep this odd schedule.
 While reassessing my priorities, I have never studied, prayed, or worked like this.
 Other things will have to go, but not my labyrinth time.
 This urban labyrinth is where I see God and the humanity that God creates.

-Posted by An average joe smith at 5:02 AM
+Posted by Anonymous at 5:02 AM